bnittalee/dsc_phase1/README.md

 <h2> Introduction </h2>

 <p> This project analyzes data from IMDB and Rotten Tomatoes to explore which genres and movie studios are the most successful in the movie industry.
-The client is looking to create a new movie studio to produce original video content and wants to know what type of films are doing best at the box office.
+Microsoft is looking to create a new movie studio to produce original video content and wants to know what type of films are doing best at the box office.
 This analysis provides insights for the client to help decide what movies to create.  </p>

 ## Questions